time7788/Iterative-neural-operator-network/README.md

 The dataset used for training network was obtained from CFD calculation results of flat-plate film cooling under different blowing ratio and hole distributions.
 Each CFD data was processed into two matrices.
 The input matrix had a dimension of 128×512×2, where the two image layers respectively represented the geometry of the jet plate and the blowing ratio.
 ## 6. Requirement
 $ pip install -r requirements.txt
+## If anyone using this code for any kind of publications, kindly cite this work.
+L. Yang, Q. Wang, Y. Rao, An Iterative Neural Operator to Predict the Thermo-Fluid Information in Internal Cooling Channles, ASME Paper No. GT2022-82095, (2022).